promptdriven/pdd/context/README.md

   pdd --install-completion
   ```
 - **Colorized Output**: PDD provides colorized output for better readability in compatible terminals.
-- **Progress Indicators**: For long-running operations, PDD includes progress indicators to keep you informed of the task's status.

 ## Environment Variables for Output Paths